So, I’m back. I’ve had a wonderful time, doing most of the things we planned, and I took lots of photographs of which the best appear in this report.

 Thursday September 1

-The previous day we’d gone separate ways because Rebecca and Ellis had certain people to visit.
+The previous day we’d gone separate ways because Rebecca and Ellis had people to visit.
 On this day we went separate ways because of bad organisation, but perhaps that was for the best.
-They visited Greenwich today, which Dad and I would do on Friday, but if we’d known they were doing Greenwich today then we would probably have done the same.
+They visited Greenwich today, which Dad and I would do on Friday.

 The science fiction exhibition explores common themes in science fiction as well as its historical roots and other ties to wider literature.
 I bought a copy of the official exhibition book, as well as a translation of “Selected Dialogues” by Lucian, an Ancient Greek satirist cited in the exhibition as one of those historical roots.